fotomash/zanalytics-quant/README.md

 ---

-## License (Strict, Non-Transferable)
+## License

-**All logic, infrastructure, dashboards, enrichment scripts, data models, and code are strictly proprietary and protected IP.**
-Unauthorized use, distribution, or copying is prohibited and will be prosecuted.
+This project is proprietary and provided under a strict, non-transferable license.
+See [LICENSE](LICENSE) for details.

 ---